Girls basketball preview: Fox Chapel ready to take next step in coach's second season | Trib HSSN | Trib HSSN

 By:

-In Marty Matvey’s first year at the helm of the Fox Chapel girls basketball program, the Foxes saw a glimpse of success that they are hoping to build on in year two.
+In Marty Matvey’s first year at the helm of the Fox Chapel girls basketball program, the Foxes saw a glimpse of success they are hoping to build on in Year 2.

 They finished with an overall record of 13-10 and went .500 in a section that included eventual WPIAL champion North Allegheny as well Norwin and Seneca Valley.
-The Foxes also found themselves in several close games against top opposition.
+The Foxes also played several close games against top opposition.

-During their early season meeting with North Allegheny, the Foxes built a six-point lead in the third quarter before falling.
-In the playoffs, they also pushed No. 1 seed Bethel Park to the brink and only lost by four points.
+During their early season meeting with North Allegheny, the Foxes built a six-point lead in the third quarter before losing.
+In the playoffs, they also pushed No. 1 seed Bethel Park to the brink before losing by four points.

-Now, with another year of experience under their belt, the Foxes are looking to take another step forward, and they’ll do so with a mix of youth, experience and talent.
+Now, with another year of experience, the Foxes are looking to take another step forward, and they will do so with a mix of youth, experience and talent.

-In Matvey’s first year, he was able to lay the groundwork for how he wants the program to run and succeed as time goes on.
+In Matvey’s first year, he laid the groundwork for how he wants the program to run and succeed into the future.

-In terms of Xs and Os, Matvey felt like it was a smooth process because of how well the girls were led by the previous coach, Jennifer O’Shea, but Matvey wanted his team to improve from a mental standpoint as well.
-He feels like they were able to do that, which will be big for this season.
+In terms of X’s and O’s, Matvey felt like it was a smooth process because of how well the girls were led by the previous coach, Jennifer O’Shea.
+But Matvey wanted his team to improve from a mental standpoint as well.
+He feels like it was able to do that, which will be big for this season.

 “We always talk about making the next great play because a lot of times people get bogged down with missing a layup, then it will cause them to give up an easy play at the other end,” Matvey said.
 “We tried to break them of that.
 You can screw up at one end, but make the next great play at the other end.
 So that was something that we started to turn the corner on at the end of the year.”

-The Foxes lost three players to graduation in Gabby Guererri, Kyrie Nestel and Claire Fenton, but they won’t be short on talent this year.
-Seniors Ellie Schwartzman and Domenica Delaney will lead the way for the Foxes after playing primary roles as juniors last season.
+The Foxes lost three players to graduation — Gabby Guererri, Kyrie Nestel and Claire Fenton — but they won’t be short on talent this year.
+Seniors Ellie Schwartzman and Domenica Delaney will lead the way after playing primary roles as juniors last season.

-At 5-foot-11, Schwartzman provides the Foxes with solid play in the paint after averaging 12 points a game last season, and Matvey said he will count on Delaney as well this year to play an even bigger role.
+At 5-foot-11, Schwartzman provides the Foxes with solid play in the paint after averaging 12 points a game last season, and Matvey said he will count on Delaney to play an even bigger role.

 “Those two continuing to understand that they are really good players and believing it because last year was when it really turned on for them,” Matvey said.
 “They understood that they could hang with the Norwins and the NAs.
 Now, they just have to impose their will and make others around them better.”